 Alphabet Inc. (GOOG) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 0.98% over the past month.
-This has outpaced the Computer and Technology sector's loss of 0.94% and the S&P 500's gain of 0.15% in that time.
+Heading into today, shares of the company had gained 11.27% over the past month, outpacing the Computer and Technology sector's gain of 2.06% and the S&P 500's loss of 0.12% in that time.

-Investors will be hoping for strength from GOOG as it approaches its next earnings release.
+GOOG will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $19.63, up 93.78% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $46.17 billion, up 46.08% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $46.17 billion, up 46.08% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $89.46 per share and revenue of $194.39 billion, which would represent changes of +52.64% and +29.81%, respectively, from the prior year.